SpehleonLP/tonton-example/README.md

 **The LF_RINTINTIN Extension:**

 This is a **custom GLTF 2.0 extension** (not approved by Khronos) defined in [src/lf_rintintin.h](src/lf_rintintin.h).
 It stores volumetric analysis data on nodes that bind skins to meshes.
+Note: rintintin does not check that the tensors are positive-determinent, though they will be for well formed input.

 Structure:
 ```json